-1. I already optimized my RPM cycle.
+1. We already optimized our RPM cycle

-If your overall conversion rates go from 2.5% to 2.75% (a 10% increase), pat yourself on the back and keep it up!
-What other ideas could you test to make that a 40% increase?
+If your overall conversion rates go from 2.5 percent to 2.75 percent (a 10 percent increase), pat yourself on the back but don’t get complacent!
+What other ideas could you test to make that a 40 percent increase?
 If you get to the point where each person who interacts with your company turns into a customer, you’re free to stop optimizing (but only until that trend changes)!

-2. I don’t have the time to optimize.
+2. We don’t have time to optimize

-4. One source is knocking it out of the park, so we’re good for now.
+4. One source is knocking it out of the park, so we’re good for now